luminixinc/MonoGCDeadlockTest/README.md

 - Windows 10 development environment (build runs `./swigwin-4.0.1/swig.exe`) -- possibly you could remove this build step, keeping the original generated files included here (and build from Mac/Linux environment)
 - Visual Studio 2019 Community Edition with Xamarin.Android and Android NDK and Android SDKs
 - Android device (ARM or ARM64).
 We have not tested in simulator.
+- Optional: Your own custom built-Breakpad post-mortem tools (`dump_syms` and `minidump_stackwalk`)

 Building the demo
 -----------------

 - In VS2019, select the appropriate architecture for your device (usually ARM or ARM64), and either Debug or Release configuration will work
+- It does not seem to matter whether the *Use the concurrent garbage collector* is checked or not in the MonoGCDeadlockTest.csproj > Android Options tab.
+In fact it may be easier to trigger the deadlock with this unchecked.
 - You can run with either the debugger attached or not
 - Easiest to read backtraces come with Debug build and debugger not attached
 - If all goes well, the build will create an APK with native libraries from *MonoGCDeadlockLib* and Google Breakpad and deploy to device